wtfiwtz/headstart/README.md

 # Dwelling Model Builder

-This tool allows you to generate Ruby on Rails or Express.js applications from YAML model definitions.
+This tool allows you to generate Ruby on Rails, Express.js, or Python applications from YAML model definitions.

 ## Features